 A Dundee cake isn’t as rich as a Christmas fruit cake – it’s a light fruit cake studded with whisky soaked dried fruits and topped with crunchy almonds.
 It’s quite similar in texture to this mincemeat loaf cake.

-As I’ve mentioned above, what sets a Dundee cake apart from a regular fruit cake is the distinct zesty orange flavour from both freshly grated orange zest and orange marmalade.
+As I’ve mentioned above, what sets a Scottish Dundee cake apart from a regular fruit cake is the distinct zesty orange flavour from both freshly grated orange zest and orange marmalade.

 If your dried fruit has been sitting in the cupboard for a while, it can tend to dry out a little.
 Soaking the fruit in a little alcohol or orange juice will inject some moisture back into the fruit and add a lovely flavour.